Guadalupe station

+History

 Service to the station began in July 1998.
 A new station was built to replace the former structure, which was demolished around 1974.
 The new station was built in a Spanish Colonial Revival style featuring a barrel red-tiled roof and white stuccoed walls, similar to that of older train stations in Southern California.
 The San Diegan was renamed Pacific Surfliner in 2000.